MicrosoftDocs/microsoft-salescopilot-docs/articles/enable-license.md

 View email summary enriched with sales information from CRM in Outlook.
 For more information, see [Summarize an email thread using sales information in Outlook](email-summary-premium.md).

+Ensure that the [prerequisites](email-summary-premium.md#prerequisites) are met to view the email summary in Outlook.

 :::image type="content" source="media/outlook-email-summary.svg" alt-text="Screenshot showing email summary with sales insights in Outlook.":::

 ## Generative email replies in Outlook

 Generate email replies with sales specific insights in Outlook.
 For more information, see [Generate email replies with sales information in Outlook](email-reply-premium.md).

+Ensure that the [prerequisites](email-reply-premium.md#prerequisites) are met to generate email replies in Outlook.

 :::image type="content" source="media/outlook-email-reply.svg" alt-text="Screenshot showing email reply option in Outlook.":::